 Program Contacts

-Luis Andrade Acting Water and Environmental Programs Director 760-355-2208, ext.
+Luis Andrade Water and Environmental Programs Director 760-355-2208, ext.
 108 Luis.Andrade@usda.gov

 Antonio Ybarra Water and Environmental Programs State Office Specialist 559-490-8035 Antonio.Ybarra@usda.gov

-For more information, visit the Emergency Community Water Assistance Grants website: www.rd.usda.gov/programs-services/emergency-community-waterassistance-grants/ca
+For more information, visit the Emergency Community Water Assistance Grants website.

 Water and Waste Disposal Grants to Alleviate Health Risks on Tribal Lands and Colonias

 Type

 Grant

 Purpose

 This program provides low-income communities, that face significant health risks, access to safe, reliable drinking water and water disposal facilities and service.

 Eligibility Requirements

-Eligible applicants include State and local governmental entities serving eligible areas, nonprofit organizations, utility districts serving Colonias, federally recognized tribes.
+Eligible applicants include State and local governmental entities serving eligible areas, nonprofit organizations, utility districts serving Colonias, federally recognized Tribes.

 Eligible areas are federally recognized Tribal lands; areas recognized as Colonias before October 1, 1989; rural areas and towns with a population on 10,000 or less.
 Residents of the area to be served must face significant health risks resulting from a lack of access to, or use of adequate, affordable water or waste disposal.
 Areas not located in a Colonia must meet per capita income and unemployment rate requirements.

 CEQA/NEPA

-A NEPA environment impact statement must be completed as part of the grant application.
+A NEPA environmental review must be completed as part of the grant application.

 Eligible Uses

 Construction of basic drinking water and waste disposal systems including storm drainage.
 Utility districts may also be able to provide grants to individual households to install indoor plumbing and connect to the system.

 Ineligible Uses

 Projects that are not modest in size, design, and cost; loan or grant finder fees; rental for use of equipment or machinery owned by applicant; and projects serving non-rural areas.

 USDA Rural Development

 Funding Limits

 Maximum or minimum grant amount are determined on an annual basis for Tribal set-asides.
 There are no established maximum or minimum grant amounts for Colonia set-asides, but grant amounts are limited to funding availability.

 Terms/Dates

 Applications accepted year-round.

-Program Contacts Luis Andrade Acting Water and Environmental Programs Director 760-355-2208, ext.
-108 Luis.Andrade@usda.gov Antonio Ybarra Water and Environmental Programs State Office Specialist 559-490-8035 Antonio.Ybarra@usda.gov For more information, visit the website for Water and Waste Disposal Grants to Alleviate Health Risks on Tribal Lands and Colonias: www.rd.usda.gov/programsservices/water-waste-disposal-grants-alleviate-health-risks-tribal-lands-andcolonias/ca Special Evaluation Assistance for Rural Communities and Households (SEARCH) Type Grant Purpose This program helps very small, financially distressed rural communities with predevelopment feasibility studies, design, and technical assistance on proposed water and water disposal projects.
+Program Contacts Luis Andrade Water and Environmental Programs Director 760-355-2208, ext.
+108 Luis.Andrade@usda.gov Antonio Ybarra Water and Environmental Programs State Office Specialist 559-490-8035 Antonio.Ybarra@usda.gov For more information, visit the website for Water & Waste Disposal Grants to Alleviate Health Risks on Tribal Lands and Colonias.
+Special Evaluation Assistance for Rural Communities and Households (SEARCH) Type Grant Purpose This program helps very small, financially distressed rural communities with predevelopment feasibility studies, design, and technical assistance on proposed water and water disposal projects.
 Eligibility Requirements Eligible applicants include most State and local governmental entities, nonprofits, federally recognized Tribes.
 Eligible areas are those with a population of 2,500 or less and a median household income below the poverty line or less than 80 percent of the statewide nonmetropolitan median household income based on latest U.S. Census data.
-CEQA/NEPA A NEPA environment impact statement must be completed as part of grant application.
+CEQA/NEPA A NEPA environmental review must be completed as part of grant application.
 Eligible Uses To pay predevelopment planning cost, including: - Feasibility studies to support applications for funding water or waste disposal projects. - Preliminary design and engineering analysis. - Technical assistance for the development of an application for financial assistance.
-The predevelopment planning cost must be related to a proposed project that meets the following requirements: • Construct, enlarge, extend, or improve rural water sanitary sewage, solid waste disposal, and storm wastewater disposal facilities.
-USDA Rural Development - Construct or relocate public buildings, roads, bridges, fences, or utilities and to make other public improvements necessary for the successful operation or protection of facilities. - Relocate private buildings, roads bridges, or utilities, and other private improvements necessary for the successful operation or protection of facilities.
+The predevelopment planning cost must be related to a proposed project that meets the following requirements: - Construct, enlarge, extend, or improve rural water sanitary sewage, solid waste disposal, and storm wastewater disposal facilities. - Construct or relocate public buildings, roads, bridges, fences, or utilities and to make other public improvements necessary for the successful operation or protection of facilities.
+USDA Rural Development • Relocate private buildings, roads bridges, or utilities, and other private improvements necessary for the successful operation or protection of facilities.
 Ineligible Uses Construction activities.